nycresistor/LED_Strips/LED Board.md

 to discharge.
 Don't light up too many LEDs at once unless you have a very robust power supply!

 ## Pinout
-There are both high-current two pin connectors for the power, and seperate lower-current connectors for the data lines.
-The GND, VCC, SDI and CKI are clearly labelled on thre board.
+There are two connectors attached to the board.
+One is a 2-pin Molex Mini-Fit Jr. (probably part #0039012020) that connects to power and ground.
+The other is a 2mm pitch 2-pin connector carrying clock and data.
+GND, VCC, SDI and CKI are clearly labelled on the board.

 ## Driving the MY9221s